s9e/TextFormatter/docs/Plugins/Emoji/Configuration.md

 ### Configure aliases at parsing time

-Starting with 1.3, emoji aliases can be read and modified at parsing time via `$parser->registeredVars['Emoji.aliases']`.
-Do note that while removing any aliases will prevent them from being used, only aliases that start and end with a `:` and only contain lowercase letters, digits, `_`, `-` and `+` can be added.
+Starting with 1.3, emoji aliases can be read and modified at parsing time via `$parser->registeredVars['Emoji.aliases']` in PHP and `s9e.TextFormatter.registeredVars['Emoji.aliases']` in JavaScript.
+Do note that while removing an alias will prevent it from being used, only aliases that start and end with a `:` and only contain lowercase letters, digits, `_`, `-` and `+` can be added at parsing time.

 ```php
 $configurator = new s9e\TextFormatter\Configurator;